The Interfaith Family Shelter has an opening for a Rapid Rehousing Case Manager.

 · Dexterity of hands and fingers to reach, handle and operate telephone, computer keyboard, record information in appropriate youth files and logs.

-Interfaith Family Shelter will provide reasonable accommodation to qualified persons with disabilities if requested.
+The Interfaith Family Shelter will provide reasonable accommodations to qualified persons with disabilities, if requested.

-People of color and members of the LGBTQ community are strongly encouraged to apply.
-We are dedicated to the goal of building a culturally diverse and pluralistic workforce, committed to working in a multicultural environment and we strongly encourage applications from veterans, and marginalized populations; including people of color, women and those in the LGBTQ community.
+People of color and LGBTQ+ community members are strongly encouraged to apply.
+We are dedicated to the goal of building a culturally diverse and pluralistic workforce, committed to working in a multicultural environment, and we strongly encourage applications from veterans, and marginalized populations including people of color, women and LGBTQ+ community members.
 We encourage those with personal experience with homelessness to apply.

 If you’re interested in this position, please email a resume and cover letter to email@example.com.
 No phone calls accepted.
-Only those candidates being considered will be contacted.
+Only candidates under consideration will be contacted.